 If your site is not already set up with Google Search Console, then you should do that as fast as possible.

-GSC is one of the best ways for webmasters to engage with Google and receive updates about the performance of their sites, including details like manual penalties or warning signs of low-quality content.
+GSC is one of the best ways for webmasters to engage with Google and receive updates regarding the performance of their sites, including details like manual penalties or warning signs of low-quality content.

 From inside Google Search Console, you should have access to the Security and Manual Actions menu.